fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 Wallet Attestation Issuance Response .............................................
 If the Wallet Attestation Issuance Request is successfully validated, the Wallet Provider returns an HTTP response with a 200 (OK) status code.
-The response includes the Wallet Attestation, signed by the Wallet Provider, containing the header and body parameters (see :ref:`Table of the Wallet Attestation <table_wallet_attestation_claim>` below).
+The response includes the Wallet Attestation, signed by the Wallet Provider, containing the header and body claims (see :ref:`Table of the Wallet Attestation <table_wallet_attestation_claim>` below).

 If any errors occur during the Wallet Attestation Issuance, an error response MUST be returned.
 Refer to `Error Handling for Wallet Attestation Issuance`_ for details on error codes and descriptions.
 Below is a non-normative example of an error response: